kubo-azu/Click-qPCR/README.md

     -   **ΔΔCq Analysis:**
         -   Automatically uses the reference gene(s) selected in the "Preproceccing and ΔCq Analysis" tab.
-        -   Select a target gene, a base/control group, and one or more treatment groups.
+        -   Select target genes, a base/control group, and one or more treatment groups.
         -   Calculates fold-change ($2^{-\Delta\Delta Cq}$) relative to the base group.
         -   Performs Welch's *t*-test for statistical significance.
         -   Visualizes results in a dedicated bar plot.